Solve the differential equation using variation of parameters: y'... | Study Prep in Pearson+

 1

 Step 1: Identify the type of differential equation.
-The given equation is a second-order linear non-homogeneous differential equation: .
-The solution will consist of the complementary solution (solution to the homogeneous equation) and a particular solution (solution to the non-homogeneous part).
+The given equation is a second-order linear non-homogeneous differential equation: y'' - 16y = 16x e^{4x}.
+The solution will consist of the complementary solution (solution to the homogeneous equation) and a particular solution.

-Step 2: Solve the homogeneous equation.
-The homogeneous equation is .
-Solve this by finding the characteristic equation: .
-Factorize the characteristic equation to find the roots, which will determine the complementary solution.

-Step 3: Write the complementary solution.
-Based on the roots of the characteristic equation, the complementary solution will be of the form , where and are constants.

 Watch next